mayadata-io/oep-e2e/testplan/docs/compatibility.md

 ---
 id: compatibility
-title: OEP Test Compatibility Matrix
+title: Kubera Test Compatibility Matrix
 sidebar_label: Compatibility Matrix
 ---

-This page captures platforms and components used while testing each version of OEP Version.
+This page captures platforms and components used while testing each version of Kubera Version.
 It can be used to derive the platform compatibility chart.

-## OEP Version 1.9
+## Kubera Version 1.9

 **Platforms and Details listed below**